sentclose/sentc-docs/docs/guide/e2ee/file.md

 ## Delete a file

-Just pass in the file id of the file to delete.
+Pass in the file id of the file to delete.

 :::: tabs#p